Ejostol/Falling-Stands-/paper.md

 <param ve-image url="crypto-pollenmap.JPG"
        region="304,-83,535,420"
        label="Map of areas with estimated transpiration/precipitation ratios greater than 0.4 mm/mm-1.
-These aresa are predicted to be the most difficult for Japanese cedar to survive in due to climate change.
+These areas are predicted to be the most difficult for Japanese cedar to survive in due to climate change.
 The island of Yakushima is outlined in red.
 Map adapted by Kira Clingen from Matusmoto et al., Mapping of Japanese cedar forests vulnerable to global warming in Japan, Global Environmental Research 10 (2006): 181-188." license="Image created by author, no permissions needed." url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0122.JPG?raw=true">